wolandMM/SecretSwap/packages/secretswap/README.md

-# Terraswap: Common Types
+# SecretSwap: Common Types

-This is a collection of common types and the queriers which are commonly used in terraswap contracts.
+This is a collection of common types and the queriers which are commonly used in secretswap contracts.

 ## Data Types